Wales qualify for first World Cup since 1958 with play-off win over Ukraine as Bale puts retirement plans on hold | Goal.com

 Wales qualify for first World Cup since 1958 with play-off win over Ukraine as Bale puts retirement plans on hold

-Wales defeated Ukraine 1-0 on Sunday in a play-off to reach their first World Cup since 1958.
+Wales defeated Ukraine 1-0 on Sunday in a play-off to reach their first World Cup since 1958, and a joyous Gareth Bale said afterwards that he would likely put any possible retirement plans on hold because of the result.

 It was heartbreak for the Ukrainians, who have played at a time their country is under Russian military invasion.